love4code/APS/README.md

 4. **Review Before Processing**: Check time entry summaries on pay period detail page before processing
 5. **Export After Processing**: Export CSV files for accounting after each pay period is processed
 6. **Mark Paid After Payment**: Update payment status immediately after issuing payments

+#### 17.6.
+Multiple Pay Types & Percentage Payouts

+**Multiple Pay Types**:

+Employees can now have multiple pay types simultaneously (e.g., both Hourly and Percentage).
+This allows for flexible compensation structures.

+**Setting Up Multiple Pay Types**:

+1. When creating or editing an employee, you'll see checkboxes for pay types:
+   - ☑ Hourly
+   - ☑ Salary
+   - ☑ Percentage
+2. Check all applicable pay types
+3. Fill in the required fields for each selected pay type:
+   - **Hourly**: Enter hourly rate
+   - **Salary**: Enter annual salary
+   - **Percentage**: Enter percentage rate (0-100%)
+4. Save the employee

+**Example Use Cases**:

+- Employee paid hourly for regular work + percentage of profit on sales
+- Employee with base salary + percentage commission
+- Employee with hourly rate + percentage of job profits

+**Daily Percentage Payout Calculator**:

+For employees with percentage pay type, you can calculate daily payouts based on profit.

+**Calculating a Daily Payout**:

+1. Go to an employee's detail page who has percentage pay type
+2. Click **"Calculate Daily Payout"** button in the Quick Actions section
+3. A modal will open with the payout calculator
+4. Fill in the form:
+   - **Date**: Select the date for this payout
+   - **Total Revenue**: Enter the total revenue for the day
+   - **Job Costs**: Enter any job-related costs (optional)
+   - **Materials**: Enter material costs (optional)
+   - **Employees**:
+     - Click **"Add Employee"** to add employees to the payout
+     - Select an employee from the dropdown (shows employees with percentage pay type)
+     - Enter or adjust their percentage rate
+     - The payout amount for each employee is calculated automatically
+5. Review the **Summary** section which shows:
+   - Total Revenue
+   - Total Costs (Job Costs + Materials)
+   - Total Profit (Revenue - Costs)
+   - Total Employee Payout (sum of all employee percentages)
+   - **20% of Profit** (automatically calculated)
+6. Add optional notes
+7. Click **"Save Payout"** to record the payout to the database

+**Payout Calculation Formula**:

+- **Total Costs** = Job Costs + Materials
+- **Total Profit** = Total Revenue - Total Costs
+- **Employee Payout** = (Total Profit × Employee Percentage) / 100
+- **20% Payout** = (Total Profit × 20) / 100

+**Viewing Payout Records**:

+- Access payout records via **"Payroll"** → **"Percentage Payouts"** (if this menu item is added)
+- Filter by date range
+- View details including:
+  - All employees included in the payout
+  - Individual payout amounts
+  - Total calculations
+  - 20% profit calculation

+**Notes**:

+- The 20% of profit is automatically calculated and stored with each payout record
+- You can add multiple employees to a single daily payout
+- Each employee's percentage rate can be adjusted per payout (useful if rates change)
+- All payout records are stored permanently for accounting and record-keeping

 ## 💰 Tax Calculation